-Offshore power cables and umbilicals are dynamic of nature and have a high risk of failure if they are not designed properly.
-This has a direct consequence on the profitability on the production of energy.
+Offshore power cables and umbilicals are dynamic in nature and carry a high risk of failure if not properly designed.
+Such failures can have serious safety implications and directly impact the profitability of energy production.

 Cables and umbilicals are used to transport the electricity or signals from offshore wind and oil and gas.
 They are critical components during the operation safeguarding a stable and robust energy production.
-For offshore wind they are particularly of importance as 80% of all insurance claims stem from cables.
+For offshore wind they are particularly of importance as 80% of all insurance claims stem from cables (source: Lloyd Warwick).
 This means that the design and operation of cables and umbilicals are key for success.

-The DNV Subsea Toolkit includes a software tool based on many years of research and full-scale testing where the objective is to calculate capacity (ULS) and fatigue (FLS) of dynamic cables and umbilicals with cross sections spanning from simple steel pipes to complex sections composed of helically wound cores, insulation and durable sheath.
+The DNV Subsea Toolkit includes a software tool based on many years of research and full-scale testing where the objective is to calculate capacity (Ultimate Limit State: ULS) and fatigue (Fatigue Limit State: FLS) of dynamic cables and umbilicals with cross sections spanning from simple steel pipes to complex sections composed of helically wound cores, insulation and durable sheath.

 In today’s offshore field developments, significant investment is spent on designing, modelling and analysing offshore cables and umbilicals.
 This represents a substantial financial commitment to offshore wind and oil and gas production.
 Using the DNV Subsea Toolkit, it is possible to confidently build and assess the structural strength of such subsea equipment during design and operation throughout the lifetime.